fdelsert/web-resources/README.md

 # Articles and videos to share

+## 07-02-2024

+- https://jpa-buddy.com/blog/hopefully-the-final-article-about-equals-and-hashcode-for-jpa-entities-with-db-generated-ids/ (Hopefully) the final article about equals and hashCode for JPA entities with DB-generated IDs

 ## 02-02-2024

 - https://blog.rockthejvm.com/full-stack-typelevel/ How to Write a Full-Stack Scala 3 Application with the Typelevel Stack